What do I need to buy to use Microsoft 365 Business Voice?

 There are two types of Business Voice licenses: Business Voice with Calling Plan and Business Voice without Calling Plan.
 The type of Business Voice license available to you depends on the location of your Microsoft 365 tenant.
 The license type determines whether you can set up Business Voice on your own, if you need help from a Microsoft partner or reseller, who manages your phone numbers, and so on.

-Business Voice with Calling Plan You can buy Business Voice from Microsoft, use the Getting Started Wizard to set up Business Voice, and then set up or transfer your existing phone numbers to Microsoft.
-The article Use the Getting Started wizard to set up Business Voice shows you how to set up Business Voice for your tenant.
+Business Voice with Calling Plan You can buy Business Voice from Microsoft, set it up on your own, and then set up or transfer your existing phone numbers to Microsoft.
+The article Set up Microsoft 365 Business Voice shows you how to set up Business Voice for your tenant.